What is knee pain and why does it occur?

 - Significant redness and overheating

-- Feeling of instability or "kinking away"
+- Feeling of instability or "giving way"

-- Numbness or tingling
+- Numbness or tingling sensations

-- Fever associated with knee pain
+- Fever in conjunction with knee pain

 - Onset of pain: When did the symptoms first appear?
 Was there a trigger?